Digital Tipping for Home Services: Why Movers, Cleaners, and Landscapers Are Going Cashless

 Lubos H.

-March 27, 2026
+Updated March 28, 2026

-7 min read
+6 min read

 Home service workers are among the hardest-working professionals in any industry.
 Movers haul furniture up three flights of stairs.
 Cleaners make a stranger's home spotless.
 Landscapers transform yards in blistering heat.
 Yet they earn a fraction of the tips that restaurant staff collect.
-The reason isn't gratitude — it's infrastructure.
+The reason isn't gratitude.
+It's infrastructure.
 There's no checkout counter, no receipt with a tip line, no payment terminal with a percentage prompt.
 Digital tipping changes that entirely.

 The tipping gap in home services is structural, not cultural